jpyneni3/TasteMates/README.md

 ## EXECUTION (How to run a demo on your code)
 ### NLP
+The two sections of cells following the initial data and import automatically handle the grouping and concatenation of reviews, constituency parsing task, word embeddings, and cosine similarity computations and saves these outputs of user similarities with a specific user with format {user_id : similarity} and top n hotwords as {business_id : list of hotword strings} as json objects in the mounted Drive folder.
 ### Content-Based Filtering for Recommending Restaurants
 Running the notebook as is will produce a json of containing the best rated restaurants, recommended business ids for restaurants similiar to the best rated restaurants, and scores for each of the recommendations for each of the users in the user list.
 The user list can be modified in the final cell.
 The generated json has the following format {user_id : {best_rated_restaurants : list of id strings, recommended_business_id : list of id strings, scores : list floats}}.
 ### Collaborative Filtering with Matrix Factorization for Recommending Buddies